cube-soft/cube.filesystem.sevenzip/Readme.md

 ### Examples for archiving files

 A simple example for archiving files is as follows.
-The statement "using Cube.FileSystem.SevenZip;" has been omitted in all samples.
+Note that the statement "using Cube.FileSystem.SevenZip;" has been omitted in all samples.

 ```cs
 using (var writer = new ArchiveWriter(Format.Zip))